DHFinance/dhf-pay-js/README.md

     const result: TransactionInterface[] = await client.getTransactions();
 ```

- Note: amount should be in motes, for exaple 1 cspr = 1000000000 in mots
+ Note: amount should be in motes, for example 1 cspr = 1000000000 in motes

  # Interfaces
   ```sh